 Drag and flip the tomato in the cornmeal, pressing firmly to adhere.
 Pay extra attention to the sides as you want the tasty crisp to cover the whole slice.

 Repeat and transfer to the lined baking sheet.
 You don’t have to double dip but I highly recommend it.
 This prep step can get a bit messy but the end result is so worth it!

-Add as many tomato slices as will fit comfortably and fry 2 – 4 minutes per side or until golden brown.
+Add as many tomato slices as will fit comfortably and fry for two to four minutes per side or until golden brown.

 Flip tomatoes with a fork or spatula or whatever is easiest!
 I like to flip the tomatoes with a fork but you could use a spatula or pincers as well.
 With the pincers you have to be careful not to remove the delicious crunchy coating.